steemit/condenser/src/app/help/en/welcome.md

 Up to 25% of the reward for each post goes to the people who voted on it.
 These people are called Curators.

-The more Steem Power you have in your account, the more your upvotes will be worth, and the more potential curation rewards you can earn!
+The more Steem Power you have in your account, the more your votes will be worth, and the more potential curation rewards you can earn!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Payments">Payments</span>